Tapping and Acupressure with your Yin Yoga practice

 Qi cultivating practices of Chinese medicine

-Acupressure massage and Tapping are practices that go back to Taoist principles, where also Traditional Chinese Medicine (TCM) originated from.
+Tapping and Acupressure massage are practices from Oriental medicine, where also Traditional Chinese medicine falls under.
 These principles believe in the existence of vital energy or Qi that flows through the body along energetic pathways called meridians.
-When the flow of Qi is disrupted, it can lead to imbalances and issues that can manifest as something physical or emotional.
+When the flow of Qi is disrupted, it can lead to imbalances and issues that can manifest as a physical or emotional issue.

 Acupressure massage offers a means of self-regulation—an opportunity for you to influence your own physiological and emotional states.
-The tool of acupressure helps to gain a deeper understanding of the body but most importantly to listen to your unique needs.
-This practice of self-healing puts you in the driver's seat of your well-being journey.
+The tool of acupressure can be incorporated into a Yin yoga class, for the student to feel into their body This practice of self-healing puts you in the driver's seat of your well-being journey.

 Acupressure point Liver-3